sergioB79/theForge/site/forge/content/forge/ideas/passed/antifragility.md

 SUBTITLE: Stress as a Sculptor

+INFO
+Antifragility treats stress as a design input, turning shocks into sculptors of character and systems.
+It reframes hardship from something to be mitigated into a constraint that shapes intelligent exposure.
+The piece offers an actionable lens for building lives and structures that benefit from surprise.
+Readers gain a vocabulary and posture for separating harmful fragility from productive volatility.

 Antifragility doesn’t ask to be admired.
 It asks to be used.
 Hold it long enough and it stops sounding like a clever reversal of “fragile” and becomes a moral and operational demand: stop building lives, systems, and selves that require calm to justify their existence.

 🔥 WHAT MAKES IT FORGE MATERIAL?